Degree Options, Majors, and Minors

 Please note that under no circumstances are students allowed to enroll in more than 22 credits in any one semester.

-Can I drop a course after the ninth week of classes?
+Can I drop a course after the eleventh week of classes?

 What if I want to substitute a course for a CLAS general education requirement?